ProjectTangelo/manual/doc/tangelo-project/Contents/6-module-design-specification.md

 ## Web UI

 The product is meant to be used from the browser.
 The frontend is served from a Node.js server running on the master node and provides session handling and management for the administrator and user.
-The administrator will be able to upload documents and manage instances.
-The user will be able to use the console to access their Linux instances.
+The administrator may upload documents and manage instances.
+The user can use the console to access their Linux instances.

 ## Salt Modules